Rocket.net vs WP Engine Hosting Comparison In 2026

 • Image Optimization: Rocket optimizes images and removes unnecessary attributes without compromising quality, utilizing Cloudflare’s Polish and Mirage image optimization.
 You do not need to use image optimization plugins.

 • Enhanced Protection: Enterprise plans include additional security measures.
-Your website is secure, both by the host and CDN, without requiring plugins.
+Your website is secure across the host and CDN without requiring plugins.

-• Load Balancing and Prioritized Routing: Cloudflare’s load balancing is a subscription-based feature that supports various mechanisms for traffic distribution.
+• Load Balancing and Prioritized Routing: Cloudflare’s load balancing is a subscription-based feature that supports multiple traffic distribution methods.
 The result is lower latency and faster routines on each server.
 Prioritized routing helps reduce traffic overload, peaks, and outages.

-• Various caching: Rocket offers additional caching features, including tiered cache and full-page caching.
-Also includes various server-side caching layers.
+• Various caching: Rocket offers additional caching features, including tiered caching and full-page caching.
+Also includes multiple server-side caching layers.

 Security suite for the Rocket.Net CDN

-Rocket.net utilizes Cloudflare Enterprise to extend security features such as SQL-XSS prevention, malicious files, directory traversal, unauthorized access, anti-spam, etc. (FlyingCDN, for example, uses Cloudflare Enterprise).
+Rocket.net utilizes Cloudflare Enterprise to extend security features such as SQL injection, XSS, file upload, directory traversal, unauthorized access, and anti-spam protection (FlyingCDN, for example, uses Cloudflare Enterprise).

-Provide protection against the most common threats to your WordPress site.
+They provide protection against the most common threats to your WordPress site.
 The server features an Imunify firewall that detects malware in real-time.
+You can view your website’s security status and find detailed information about incidents.

 Pros: